 The next available space is 10GB for $20.
 So, the money and space climb quickly!!

 Free in the beginning as long as you don’t need anything other than the default offer it will stay that way forever.

 It will have a WordPress tag into your domain name like abc.wordpress.com.
 If you want your own domain name you can pay $18 a year to register and have it on your site.

 The cost to add or remove features will vary according to your business requirement.

 You can’t modify the PHP code behind your site.

 You also can’t upload any custom themes.
-Limited selection of Free designs.
+A limited selection of Free designs.

 Premium themes start from $20.